-The Project's average annual energy production since 1997 is 622,440 MWh.
-Based on the 2012 total estimated annual cost of power of \$8.5 million, the current annual value of the Project power is approximately \$14/MWh.
-This increases to \$21/MWh when the current approximate cost of greenhouse gas allowance of \$7/MWh is included, as California's regulations require large hydropower facilities to purchase greenhouse gas allowances.
-The FLA will include costs associated with the Districts' proposed future operating plan and any addition Protection, Mitigation, and Enhancement (PM&E) measures.
-Exhibit D of this application provides a further description of the costs of generation at the Project.
+The Project's average annual energy production from 1997 through 2016 is 550,460 MWh.
+Based on the 2016 total estimated annualized cost of power of \$9.3 million, the current cost of the Project power is approximately \$16.91/MWh.
+This increases to approximately \$24/MWh when the current approximate cost of greenhouse gas allowances of \$7/MWh is included, as California's regulations require large hydropower facilities to purchase greenhouse gas allowances.
+This AFLA includes several proposed measures that would require new capital and annual costs associated with these proposed PM&E measures.
+Exhibit D provides further information on the description of the measures, their costs, and their effect on the cost of generation.